codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/cron-triggers.md

 Fill the following information:

-* Use Cron helper wizard to build a valid `cron` expression or write custom `cron` expression on last tab.
+* Use Cron helper wizard to build a valid `cron` expression or write custom `cron` expression on the last tab.
-* Add a free text message, that will be sent as additional event payload every time `cron` is executed.
+* Add a free text message, that will be sent as an additional event payload every time `cron` is executed.

 {% include image.html
 lightbox="true"